-Do not use a photo showing you being stupid
+Do not use a photo showing you in unfavourable light

 This is one of the photos he had used in his Facebook post.

-The photo makes netizens wonder if Dr Koh’s not using his brains.
+The photo set netizens talking.
 There are wheels on the trolley.
 Why didn’t he just pull the trolley along?
 Why was he lifting it?
 Ok.
 Maybe he was getting ready to go down some steps.
 Or maybe the trolley’s faulty.
 Whatever.
 But most people wouldn’t immediately think about that.
-The most natural thought in most people’s mind would be, “Eh… got wheels you know… Why you so stupid don’t pull the trolley leh?”
+The most natural thought in most people’s mind would be, “Eh… got wheels you know… Why you so silly don’t pull the trolley leh?”

 Do not use words that make you out to be the hero